Christmas and New Year's closings

 Employees in essential operational positions (police, fire, EMS, water/sewer plant operations) will continue on their normal schedules during the holidays.

-The city will have no bulk trash pickup on Thursday, and no trash or bulk pickups on Friday and Jan.
+The city will have no bulk trash pickup today, and no trash or bulk pickups on Friday and Jan.
 1.

-The Henry-Martinsville Department of Social Services will be closed on Thursday and Friday and will reopen on Monday between 9 a.m. and 1 p.m.
+The Henry-Martinsville Department of Social Services will be closed today and Friday and will reopen on Monday between 9 a.m. and 1 p.m.
 Visitors are able to register on the iPad to request assistance.
 The office will be closed Jan.
 1 and reopen 9-1 on Jan.
 4.

-The Henry Martinsville Health Department will be closed on Thursday and Friday and reopen at 8 a.m.
+The Henry Martinsville Health Department will be closed today and Friday and reopen at 8 a.m.
 Monday.
 The department also will be closed New Year’s Day and reopen on Jan.
 4.

+The Martinsville-Henry County Visitor Center will be closed today and Friday and open 9 a.m.-1 p.m.
+Saturday.
+The center will close Jan.
+1 and reopen at 9-1 on Jan.
+2.

-The Martinsville-Henry County Historical Society will be open by appointment only this week.
+The Martinsville-Henry County Heritage Center and Museum will be open by appointment only this week.
 Anyone wishing to tour the Historical Society can call 276-732-1687 to schedule a visit.
+The museum will offer special holiday open hours at 1-4 on Saturday and Sunday.
+The museum will be closed on New Year’s Eve and New Year’s Day.